 To help you develop your opening move technique, go through the popular opening move sequences such as;

-- Sicilian Defense: This chess strategy usually depends on a single move that later creates for you an endless list of possibilities.
+- Sicilian Defense: This chess strategy usually depends on a single move that later creates an endless list of possibilities.

 - Ruy Lopez: If you want to get full control of your board, this is a recommended opening you should implement.